 Okay, so when I say poster, I actually mean posters.
 They’re the same, but one has bold primary colors in the background and the other has light pastel colors.
 They’re both in the same PDF so just print whichever you prefer!

 If you enjoy free printables, make sure to join The Artisan Life family!
-You’ll receive access to the dozens of printables in the Member’s Library and a monthly newsletter with exclusive freebies.
+You’ll receive access to the dozens of printables in the Member’s Library and exclusive access to a premium printable for FREE each month!

 Please take a moment to Pin this post so you don’t lose track of it!